Alain91530/portfolio/README.md

 Logo and responsive illustration: www.pixabay.com

 ### Known issues
-The header have somme issues, the text covers the logo.
+With very small screens (width<230px),the header have some issues, the text covers the logo.
 The only fix would be to hide the logo.
-I didn't to it as per the project review document.
+I didn't do it as per the project review document.
 ### Possible issues
 Never tested on very large screen like HD or 4k TV set.